-When building a foreign trade website by purchasing your own server, should you choose Bluehost or SiteGround?
-Naiba recommends SiteGround.
-Why is it so highly recommended?
+When purchasing a server to build a foreign trade website yourself, should you choose Bluehost or SiteGround?
+Naiba recommends choosing SiteGround.
+Why is this recommended?
 Because Bluehost is truly terrible, and the reasons will be explained one by one.

 1. Higher Server Configuration

 First, let's look at a configuration comparison image.
-If you have a WordPress website, you can go to the admin dashboard, select Tools > Site Health, then switch to the Info tab, and you will see an interface like the image below.
+If you have your own WordPress website, you can go to the backend, select Tools > Site Health.
+Then switch to the Info tab, and you will see an interface like the image below.

-In the image above, the left side is the SiteGround server, and the right side is the Bluehost server.
-The comparison results show that SiteGround's server configuration almost completely outperforms Bluehost.
-You might not understand the specific functions of these configurations, but you can probably relate to the idea that a phone with more RAM is less likely to lag.
+In the image above, the left side shows the SiteGround server, and the right side shows the Bluehost server.
+Comparing the results reveals that SiteGround's server configuration almost completely outperforms Bluehost.
+You might not understand the specific functions of these configurations, but you can surely appreciate that a phone with more RAM is less likely to lag.

 What direct impact will these configurations have on your website?

-The most direct impact is that after building the website, you need to install a Theme, and usually, you go to
+The most direct impact is that after building the website, we need to install a Theme, and usually, we go to

-themeforestpurchase a premium Theme, then import the Theme demo data, only to find that the import fails.
-Upon checking the reason, it turns out the PHP timeout is too short; the system is set to 30, while the minimum requirement is 600.
+Themeforestpurchase a premium Theme, then import the Theme demo data.
+However, when you try to import the Theme demo data, you find it fails.
+Looking at the reason, it turns out the PHP timeout is too short; the system is set to 30, while the minimum requirement is 600.
 (Yes, SG's is only 120, but that's still much longer than 30.)
-This value cannot be modified by yourself; at least, Naiba tested and found that modifying the configuration did not take effect.
-However, if you use
+You cannot modify this value yourself; at least, Naiba tested modifying the configuration and it didn't take effect.
+But if you use

 Server Configuration Comparison:In the comparison image above, SiteGround is the entry-level StartUp configuration, while Bluehost is the Plus plan.

-As seen in the image above, Bluehost's Plus plan is priced at $5.95, while SiteGround's StartUp configuration is $3.95.
+As seen in the image above, Bluehost's Plus service is priced at $5.95, while SiteGround's StartUp configuration is $3.95.
 Lower price, yet better server configuration.

 2. More User-Friendly Admin Dashboard